 (3) The continued posting of the required security deposit.

-(f) The Group Administrator shall immediately advise the Manager in writing if the group self insurer's core members do not meet in aggregate the financial requirements set forth in Section 15472(a) of these regulations.
+(f) The Group Administrator shall immediately advise the Chief in writing if the group self insurer's core members do not meet in aggregate the financial requirements set forth in Section 15472(a) of these regulations.

 (g) A group self insurer's solvency is presumed impaired if any of the following occurs: